 All modules are assessed and the assessment criteria are described in detail in the Course Handbook.

 The pass mark on each element is 50 per cent.
-All the elements need to be passed to obtain the MSc.
+All the elements need to be passed to obtain the MSc in Organizational Psychology (see section 18 below for the alternative award where students qualify).